 - Responsorial Psalm – Psalm 19: “Their message goes out through all the earth.”

 - Gospel – Luke 6:12-16: “When day came, he called his disciples to himself, and from them he chose Twelve, whom he also named Apostles”

 Feeling overwhelmed at school?
 This prayer for students invokes the intercession of the saint of impossible causes.
 Nothing in our lives is too big for God to handle.

-This Dominican shrine in Chicago has a relic of St. Jude from his arm.
+This Dominican shrine in Chicago has a relic of the saint from his arm.
 This is the largest relic of any Apostle outside of Rome.
-Their site has lots of information about this saint.
+Their site has lots of information about him.